Gonzaga College

 Gonzaga College SJ is a voluntary Catholic boys' secondary school in Ranelagh, Dublin, Ireland.
 Founded in 1950, Gonzaga College is under the trusteeship of the Society of Jesus (the Jesuit Order), one of five Jesuit secondary schools in Ireland.
-The curriculum is traditional, with a broad general programme of subjects including Latin and Greek at junior cycle and the opportunity in senior cycle to study eight subjects for the Leaving Certificate.
+The curriculum is traditional, with a broad general programme of subjects including Latin and Greek at Junior Cycle and eight subjects being studied in Senior Cycle for the Leaving Certificate.

 The school is named after the early Jesuit Saint Aloysius Gonzaga and takes its emblem from the coat of arms of the Gonzaga family.
 The school has a liberal, intellectual, and Jesuit ethos.

 The annual fee for the 2019–2020 academic year was €6,605.

 Campus

 The school is located 4.4 km from Dublin city centre on a large area of land including a front lawn with cricket crease, rugby pitches and tennis courts.
 The school buildings include a library, chapel, clock tower, theatre, priests' residence, science block, and 84 individual classrooms.
 The architecture of the school mixes modern copper-roofed buildings with older period houses.
 Some sections of the school grounds were sold to developers for housing estates in 1984.

 In 2007, the school began to work on a major extension project, increasing the size of the school building by 84%.
 The new building opened to students for the 2009–10 school year.